jenkins-infra/update-center2/README.md

 * allow to blacklist plugins to ignore.
 See src/main/resources/artifact-ignores.properties
 * temporary override of the plugins wiki page. src/main/resources/wiki-overrides.properties
+* definition of labels, or categories, for plugins.
+See src/main/resources/label-definitions.properties

 The generator pulls information from: